Harper Adams University

 Harper Adams University, founded in 1901 as Harper Adams College, is a public university located close to the village of Edgmond, near Newport, in Shropshire, England.
 Established in 1901, the college is a specialist provider of higher education for the agricultural and rural sector.
-It gained university college status in 1998, and university status in 2012 when the requirements were relaxed.
+It gained university college status in 1998, and university status in 2012.

 The university provides more than 50 foundation, undergraduate and postgraduate degree programmes to students from over 30 countries.
 The university is set within a 550 hectare (1360 acre) working farm.

 History

 Harper Adams College, which would become the university, was founded in 1901.
-Its first Principal was Headworth Foulkes (1901–1922).
+Its first principal was Headworth Foulkes (1901–1922).
 Thomas Harper Adams, a wealthy Shropshire gentleman farmer, died in 1892, bequeathing the estate which was the original foundation.
 The college had just six students to begin with.

 In 1909 a specialist poultry husbandry was created.

 During the First World War, Harper Adams remained open, and in 1915 the first women were admitted into the college on wartime farm courses.
 Harper Adams was the first institute to do so, and in 1916 women were admitted as full-time students onto a wide variety of courses.
 Approximately, 200 staff and former students served during the war and 40 are known to have died as a result.
-In 2015, 10 additional names were added to the university's memorial board, after previously unrecorded alumni were also discovered to been killed in action.
-A board in the Old Library listing the names of those killed was dedicated in March 2015, crafted by Peter Nunn of the university's estate department, whilst a new memorial garden was also created outside the library.
+In 2015, 10 additional names were added to the university's memorial board, after previously unrecorded alumni were also discovered to have been killed in action.
+A board in the Old Library listing the names of those killed was dedicated in March 2015, crafted by Peter Nunn of the university's estate department, and a new memorial garden was also created outside the library.

 The agricultural depression of the 1920s onward led to a drop in student numbers.
 In 1922, Charles Crowther (1922–1944) became Principal and efforts were taken to ensure the College stayed open.
-The National Institute of Poultry Husbandry opened in 1926, bringing with it to Harper a high profile in areas of teaching and research.
-The college managed to stay open during the Second World War, and in 1939 the first girls arrived at the college.
-Bill Price (1946–1962) become Principal in 1946 and student numbers steadily rose to 222.
+The National Institute of Poultry Husbandry opened in 1926, giving Harper a high profile in areas of teaching and research.
+The college remained open during the Second World War.
+Bill Price (1946–1962) became Principal in 1946 and student numbers steadily rose to 222.
 The Jubilee Hostel was opened in 1951.